kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/mongodb.md

 `status` shows the status of the MongoDBRole.
 It is maintained by Vault operator.
 It contains following fields:

+- `observedGeneration`: Specifies the most recent generation observed for this resource.
+It corresponds to the resource's generation, which is updated on mutation by the API Server.

-- `status` : Indicates whether the role successfully applied in vault or not or in progress or failed
+- `phase` : Indicates whether the role successfully applied in vault or not or in progress or failed

 - `conditions` : Represent observations of a MongoDBRole.